circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Setting up Fastlane for use on CircleCI

-When using Fastlane in your CircleCI project, it is recommend to add the following to your `Fastfile`:
+When using Fastlane in your CircleCI project, we recommend adding the following to your `Fastfile`:

 ```